ejohnso49/jekyll-theme-future-imperfect/README.md

 # jekyll-theme-future-imperfect
 A Jekyll adaptation of the Future Imperfect theme by HTML5 UP.
-See (Credits)[#credits] for more info.
+See [Credits](#credits) for more info.

 ## Installation
 Add this line to your Jekyll site's `Gemfile`: